 How to get there

-Wunderdog strongly recommends to drive, because some villages are practically inaccessible by public transport.
+Wunderdog strongly recommends driving, because some villages are practically inaccessible by public transport.
 Alternatively, take the train to King’s Lynn and the Coasthopper bus to your chosen village.
-The bus service is frequent (around every half hour) and dog-friendly.
+The bus service is frequent and dog-friendly.

 A couple of other things